aammd/MS_computational_ecology_opinion/compecol.md

 # En route towards synthesis

 The field of ecology as a whole needs to improve the ways in which it can improve synthesis in order to become policy-relevant.
-Most of the global challenges have an ecological or environmental component, and outside of the socio-$\star$ (ecological, economical, cultural, ...) aspects, ecologists can contribute to the mitigation or resolution of these challenges by i) assessing our knowledge of natural systems, ii) developing methods to produce scenarios using state-of-the-art models and tools, and iii) communicate the output of these scenarios to impact policy-making. @whit15ngo propose that this falls under the umbrella of *action ecology*, *i.e.* using fundamental knowledge and ecological theory to address pressing, real-world questions.
+Most of the global policy challenges have an ecological or environmental component, and outside of the socio-$\star$ (ecological, economical, cultural, ...) aspects, ecologists can contribute to the mitigation or resolution of these challenges by i) assessing our knowledge of natural systems, ii) developing methods to produce scenarios using state-of-the-art models and tools, and iii) communicating the output of these scenarios to impact policy-making. @whit15ngo propose that this falls under the umbrella of *action ecology*, *i.e.* using fundamental knowledge and ecological theory to address pressing, real-world questions.